Taschi120/bulkgpxviewer/README.md

 # Developing

-For development, I recommend using Eclipse.
-This project uses Lombok, which will need to be installed in your IDE or you will get compiler errors.
-Instructions are available here: https://projectlombok.org/
+For development, I recommend using IntelliJ IDEA.